RP

 Prep what will slow you down

-Use this first method cue as the setup point: Make the mango salsa by combining diced mango, 2 tablespoons minced red onion, 1 minced jalapeño, 2 tablespoons chopped cilantro, juice of 1 lime, and a pinch of salt.
+Start with this setup step: Make the mango salsa by combining diced mango, 2 tablespoons minced red onion, 1 minced jalapeño, 2 tablespoons chopped cilantro, juice of 1 lime, and a pinch of salt.

 Before serving